tigerfarm/AuthyJavaSamples/README.md

     In your environment, set your Authy required variables.
     Run AuthyJavaSamples.java to echo the environment variables that are used by Authy Java sample programs.

-Note, to set the environment variables for NetBeans, I have a shell script that sets the variables then starts NetBeans.
+When using NetBeans, use shell script that sets the variables then starts the IDE.
-This insures the the environment variables are available in NetBeans.
+This insures the the environment variables are available for the programs that are run in the IDE.

 ````
 $ cat ~/nb.sh